You remember it fondly, but with an inexplicable cringe.

 Try this simple bit of Google research.
 Remember the global, economy-crushing, recession that unfolded from 2007 and cost $12 trillion?
-Yup, the one we’re still paying for a decade later.
-Now, jump on Google and see if you can find five people that predicted it.
+Yup, the one we’re still paying for over a decade later.
+Jump on Google and see if you can find five people that predicted it.
 Don’t forget to look among the most brilliant financial minds on the planet.

 Slim pickings, huh?

 And how can you avoid the classic investor mistake of buying high (in the hype stage) and selling low (in the abandon ship stage)?

 We Are Not Financial Geniuses

 In other words, investing in the top 500 companies on the stock exchange, regardless of which companies they are, will literary earn you more money than investing in a professionally managed fund.

 The “We Are Not Financial Geniuses” rule is particularly important when deciding which investment approach is right for you.
 The stock market is no different from betting on horses if you don’t know what you’re doing.

-Much-hyped options like Self-Managed Super Funds sound like a sure-fire way to make a fuck-load of riches, but unless you are a financial genius (see above), or are getting advice from a decent financial adviser, they can be a real easy way to lose your nest egg – quickly via bad investments or slowly via out-sized administration costs
+Much-hyped options like Self-Managed Super Funds sound like a sure-fire way to make a fuck-load of riches, but unless you are a financial genius (see above), or are getting advice from a decent financial adviser, they can be a real easy way to lose your nest egg.
+Quickly via bad investments or slowly via out-sized administration costs

 We Don’t Know Things Other People Don’t

 There’s also a good chance those ‘hot’ stocks will overvalue when every mum and dad investor that subscribes to Rich as Fuck magazine buys them.
 Inevitably, the stock crashes back to reality as greed subsides into fear.